Murad Zeinulabidov: Early career

-Starting his career in 2011, Murad compiled a 18–3 record fighting in a variety of regional Russian promotions, such as ACA and Fight Nights Global.
-Murad also participated in as part of a cultural program organized with the participation of folklore groups from Russia and Portugal.
+Starting his career in 2011, Murad compiled an 18–3 record fighting in a variety of regional Russian promotions, such as ACA and Fight Nights Global.
+Murad also participated as part of a cultural program organized with the participation of folklore groups from Russia and Portugal.
 This event was supported by the Federal Agency "Rossotrudnichestvo", which takes part in organizing and holding events of a sports and cultural nature.
 He won the bout against Hicham Rachid via first-minute anaconda choke, for which he was awarded a letter of gratitude from the Ministry of Foreign Affairs of Russia for his participation in measures to strengthen friendly relations between the two countries.

 Absolute Championship Akhmat

-Murad made his return to ACA on January 26, 2019 at ACA 91: Agujev vs. Silvério against Ruslan Abiltarov.
+Murad returned to ACA on January 26, 2019 at ACA 91: Agujev vs. Silvério against Ruslan Abiltarov.
 He won the bout via first round knockout.

 Murad faced Rasul Albaskhanov on January 26, 2019 at ACA 104: Goncharov vs. Vakhaev.
 He won the bout via 2nd round submission.

 Murad faced Maycon Silvan on November 6, 2020 at ACA 113: Kerefov vs. Gadzhiev.
 He won the bout via unanimous decision.